 MRCP(UK) not included

-Please do not include details of MRCP(UK) (or other postgraduate examinations of this nature) within this section.
+Please do not include details of MRCP(UK) (or other postgraduate examinations required for entry to higher specialty training) within this section.

 Examples of evidence